 You don’t need to put much time into planning intracity transport.
 It’s safe to assume that you can easily travel anywhere in the city by bus, metro, tuk-tuk, or on foot.

 Consider researching transport between your accommodation and your arrival and departure point as well as any major sites that you want to see.
 You may also want to research transport options from the airport into the city and back.
+Airport transportation can be surprisingly expensive.
+Particularly if the airport is located far outside of the city.

 - Hotels- In smaller towns, hotels are often your only accommodation option.
 Be sure to shop around and negotiate.
 Sometimes budget hostels are cheaper than hostels.

 - Couchsurfing- Staying with a local host is a great way to get to know a city and make new friends.
 You can also save a chunk of money by Couchsurfing.
+Couchsurfing isn’t exactly free.
+You will have to spend some time with your host.
+You’ll also be expected to take them out or cook them a meal.

-The only accommodation that you need to book before your trip is the first night or two at your first destination.
+The only accommodation that you need to book before your rtw trip is the first night or two at your first destination.
 There are two reasons for this.
 First, immigration will probably ask you where you’re staying.
 You need to have an answer to avoid any hassles.
 Second, you’ll probably be exhausted, jetlagged, and possibly not thinking right after a long flight.
 It’s nice to have a place to go after you arrive at the beginning of your trip.

 While crossing borders, you should always at least have the address and phone number of a hotel or hostel where you plan to stay that night.
 One of the questions that immigration forms and officials usually ask is ‘where are you staying?’
 You need to have an answer to avoid looking suspicious.
 You don’t want to give them any reason to deny you entry.